JS876/ESPHomeDesigner/README.md

    python -m esphome compile C:\esphome_build\reterminal.yaml
    ```
 5. **Upload**: Take the generated `.bin` file and upload it via the Home Assistant ESPHome dashboard (Install → Manual Download).

-## Contributing

-This is a passion project built to solve a real problem.
-Found a bug?
-Have an idea?
-Open an issue or PR!

-**Planned features:**
-- Color e-ink support
-- More device types (other ESP32-based e-paper displays)

 ## License